The Fair Division of Hereditary Set Systems: An Improved Lower Bound

 Let the forest $F$ contain $s$ components consisting of a single vertex -- observe that, by the above argument, these vertices are also singleton components of $\mathcal{G}$.
 Let $F$ contain $c$~non-trivial components, that is, trees with at least one edge.
 Clearly, every non-trivial tree contains at least two leaves.
 Therefore, we may select a set $Y$ that consists of every vertex in non-trivial trees in $F$ except for exactly two leaves in each non-trivial tree.
 Finally, we set $Z=V(\mathcal{G})\setminus (X \cup Y)$.
 An illustration of the auxiliary graph $\mathcal{G}$ and the sets $X, Y$ and $Z$ is shown in Figure~\ref{fig:aux}.

 The sub-partition $\hat{\mathcal{P}}$ of $\mathcal{P}$ consisting of the vertices in $Z=V(\mathcal{G})\setminus (X \cup Y)$ will be important to us.
 Let's now present a couple of combinatorial equalities that will be useful later.
 The first is a claim that follows trivially by definition of $\hat{\mathcal{P}}$.
-The second is a lemma quantifying how many agents are allocated bundles in Phase 2. \begin{claim} The number of parts in the sub-partition $\hat{\mathcal{P}}$ is $|Z|= 2c+s$. \end{claim}
+The second is a lemma quantifying how many agents are allocated bundles in Phase 2. \begin{numclaim} The number of parts in the sub-partition $\hat{\mathcal{P}}$ is $|Z|= 2c+s$. \end{numclaim}

 \begin{lemma} The number of agents allocated a bundle in Phase~2 is exactly $|X|+|Y|+c$. \end{lemma} \begin{proof} Observe that, by construction, the number of agents allocated a bundle in Phase~2 is exactly $|E(\mathcal{G})|$.
 So we must count the number of edges in the auxiliary graph $\mathcal{G}$.
 We have seen that $E(\mathcal{G})=E(X)\cup E(F)$.
 By the maximality of $X$, we have that $|E(X)|=|X|$.
 In addition, $|V(F)|=|Y|+2c+s$.
 Thus, as $F$ consists of exactly $c+s$ trees, $|E(F)|=\left(|Y|+2c+s\right)-(c+s)= |Y|+c$.
 Putting this together gives $|E(\mathcal{G})| = |X|+|Y|+c$, as desired. \end{proof}